All Saints' Cathedral (Milwaukee): Historical and ecclesiastical context

-A Bishop’s Church
+A bishop’s church

-The dream of establishing the cathedral was borne of Bishop Kemper’s experiences as the first missionary bishop of the Episcopal Church.
-Appointed in 1835 to grow the faith in what were then newly settled regions of American interior, Kemper personally planted mission churches across a broad swath of the Midwest.
-Just as his executive force had been instrumental in the founding of Nashotah House, a Wisconsin-based seminary to meet the denomination’s urgent need for a well-trained clergy, so Kemper felt the need for “a new model of episcopacy,” to promote theological consistency among the fledgling congregations while inspiring adherence to an ancient and true apostolic faith.
+The dream of establishing the cathedral was borne of Bishop Kemper’s experience as the first missionary bishop of the Episcopal Church.
+Appointed in 1835 to grow the faith in what were then newly settled regions of American interior, Kemper planted mission churches across a broad swath of the Midwest.
+Just as his executive force had been instrumental in creating Nashotah House, a Wisconsin-based seminary to meet the need for well-trained clergy, so Kemper felt the need for “a new model of episcopacy,” to promote consistency among the fledgling congregations, while hewing to an apostolic faith that was ancient and true.
+The bishop's determination to establish a hierarchical level of authority over the parishes was deeply objectionable to local clergy.

+Nor was it easy to devise an institution that could function entirely independently of the parishes.
+To do so, the new cathedral would need capital, its own congregation, and a building.
+Bishop Kemper had long used Nashotah House as his personal base, but, given its remote location, it was ill suited to administering a diocese whose growth was concentrated in Milwaukee.

-In 1866, the aging Kemper secured the appointment of a coadjutor (assisting) bishop, William E. Armitage, and placed all matters relating to the establishment of the new cathedral in his hands.
-By the following summer, the two had secured formal agreement from the existing Milwaukee parishes that the bishop’s “see” was to be located in the city.
+In 1866, the aging Kemper secured the appointment of a coadjutor (assisting) bishop, William E. Armitage, and placed all matters relating to the creating the new cathedral in his hands.
+By the following summer, the two had secured formal agreement from the existing Milwaukee parishes that the bishop’s “see” would be located there.
+Meanwhile, the two took charge of the local Trinity Church (founded in 1862) to serve as their base.
+Trinity was formed of two earlier churches: the Free Church of the Atonement (f.
+1857) and the Church of St Paul (f.
+1859).
+The latter, led by James Cook Richmond, was composed of a large breakaway faction from St Paul's, the city's oldest parish.
+In 1867, Trinity deeded its assets to Bishop Armitage, thus supplying some of the capital needed for a cathedral church.
+By June that year, Trinity had been re-organized and re-named All Saints' Pro-Cathedral.
+The bishops had a seat, albeit a modest one, which they used while discerning where the cathedral would stand.

-A Foothold on Juneau
+A foothold on Juneau

-In 1869, Bishop Armitage secured a parcel of land on the northwest corner of what is now Juneau and Prospect Avenues, where Judge Jason Downer's mansion would subsequently stand.
-A stone foundation for part of the cathedral was constructed, and the cornerstone laid, but financing was scarce, and the project stalled.
-Instead, a wooden chapel with wings was built on the foundation, furnishing enough space for both a church and a school.
+In 1869, All Saints' secured a parcel and began construction at the northwest corner of what is now Juneau and Prospect Avenues (where Judge Jason Downer's mansion would stand).
+A stone foundation for the cathedral was finished and the cornerstone laid, but financing was scarce, and the project stalled.
+Instead, a wooden chapel with wings was built on the foundation, furnishing enough space for both church and school.
 Here Bishop Armitage preached on Sundays, and boys and girls were educated during the week.
+Following Bishop Kemper's death in 1870, it fell to Armitage to improve upon the cathedral's precarious situation.